Donny-GUI/Donny-GUI/README.md

 A distributed AI-assisted radio mesh experiment involving routing, peer discovery, resilient communication, and software-defined radio.

+### Encrypted Local-First Database Platform

+An early-stage local-first database and business application platform that allows organizations to own and operate their data directly from their own computers.

+Instead of requiring every company to store its information inside a centralized cloud service, each installation can act as its own encrypted server.
+Authorized users can connect remotely using cryptographic access keys issued by the database owner.

+The project is exploring:

+  Encrypted local data storage
+  Secure remote database connections
+  Peer-to-peer and client-server networking
+  Public-key authentication and signed access credentials Role-based permissions and revocable access keys Local operation without a permanent internet connection Direct synchronization between authorized devices Company and database creation on user-owned hardware Conflict resolution and replicated data
+  Auditable access and change history
+  Optional discovery, relay, and synchronization services without surrendering data ownership

+The goal is to provide the accessibility of cloud software while preserving the ownership, privacy, resilience, and independence of locally operated systems.

 ## Developer Status

 * ✨ Self-taught programmer